shobharanip/DATA-SCIENCE-with-R-Program/README.md

 4.	return – It help to exit a function
 Note: If you find the section ‘control structures’ difficult to understand, not to worry.
 R is supported by various packages to compliment the work done by control structures.

-Useful R Packages
+## Useful R Packages
 Out of ~7800 packages listed on CRAN, I’ve listed some of the most powerful and commonly used packages in predictive modeling in this article.
 Since, I’ve already explained the method of installing packages, you can go ahead and install them now.
 Sooner or later you’ll need them.
 Importing Data: R offers wide range of packages for importing data available in any format such as .txt, .csv, .json, .sql etc. To import large files of data quickly, it is advisable to install and use data.table, readr, RMySQL, sqldf, jsonlite.

+## Data Visualization:
-Data Visualization: R has in built plotting commands as well.
+R has in built plotting commands as well.
 They are good to create simple graphs.
 But, becomes complex when it comes to creating advanced graphics.
 Hence, you should install ggplot2.
+## Data Manipulation:
-Data Manipulation: R has a fantastic collection of packages for data manipulation.
+R has a fantastic collection of packages for data manipulation.
 These packages allows you to do basic & advanced computations quickly.
 These packages are dplyr, plyr, tidyr, lubridate, stringr.
 Check out this complete notebook on data manipulation packages in R.
 Modeling / Machine Learning: For modeling, caret package in R is powerful enough to cater to every need for creating machine learning model.
 However, you can install packages algorithms wise such as randomForest, rpart, gbm etc
 Note: I’ve only mentioned the commonly used packages.
 You might like to check this interesting infographic on complete list of useful R packages.
 Till here, you became familiar with the basic work style in R and its associated components.
 From next section, we’ll begin with predictive modeling.
 But before you proceed.
 I want you to practice, what you’ve learnt till here.
 Practice Assignment:  As a part of this assignment, install ‘swirl’ package in package.
 Then type, library(swirl)to initiate the package.
 And, complete this interactive R notebook.
 If you have followed this article thoroughly, this assignment should be an easy task for you!

-3. Exploratory Data Analysis in R
+**## 3. Exploratory Data Analysis in R**
 From this section onwards, we’ll dive deep into various stages of predictive modeling.
 Hence, make sure you understand every aspect of this section.
 In case you find anything difficult to understand, ask me in the comments section below.
 Data Exploration is a crucial stage of predictive model.
 You can’t build great and practical models unless you learn to explore the data from begin to end.
 This stage forms a concrete foundation for data manipulation (the very next stage).
 Let’s understand it in R.
 In this notebook, I’ve taken the data set from Big Mart Sales Prediction.
 Before we start, you must get familiar with these terms: